Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **WHEN AND WHY VISION-LANGUAGE MODELS BE- HAVE LIKE BAGS-OF-WORDS, AND WHAT TO DO ABOUT IT?;** Mert Yuksekgonul et al
 - **GQA: A New Dataset for Real-World Visual Reasoning and Compositional Question Answering;** Drew A. Hudson et al
 - **COVR: A Test-Bed for Visually Grounded Compositional Generalization with Real Images;** Ben Bogin et al
+- **Cops-Ref: A new Dataset and Task on Compositional Referring Expression Comprehension;** Zhenfang Chen et al